 b.
-In the event of a claim by any third party against KPMG that arises out of or relates to the services performed hereunder, Client will indemnify KPMG from all such claims, liabilities, damages, costs and expenses, including, without limitation, reasonable legal fees.
+In the event of a claim by any third party against KPMG that arises out of or relates to the services performed hereunder, Client will indemnify KPMG from all such claims, liabilities, damages, costs and expenses, including without limitation recognities.

-c.
+including, without limitation, reasonable legal fees. c.
 In no event shall KPMG be liable for consequential, special, indirect, incidental, punitive or exemplary damages, costs, expenses, or losses (including, without limitation, lost profits and opportunity costs).
 In any action, claim, loss or damages arising out of the engagement, Client agrees that KPMG's liability will be several and not joint and several.
-Client may only claim payment from KPMG of KPMG's proportionate share of the total liability based on degree of fault.
+Client may only claim payment from KPMG of KPMG's proportionate share of the total liability based on degree of fault. d.
+For purposes of this section, the term KPMG shall include its d.

-d.
 For purposes of this section, the term KPMG shall include its associated and affiliated entities and their respective partners, directors, officers and employees.
 The provisions of this section shall apply regardless of the form of action, damage, claim, liability, cost, expense, or loss, whether in contract, statute, tort (including, without limitation, negligence) or otherwise.